Passing California Smog Tests

 The first step is to perform a visual inspection yourself before the test:

 Quite often the muffler has been replaced and the system removed altogether.
 In this event you'll have to source the parts or cross you fingers the smog tech is lazy and doesn't notice.
 It may also no longer be part of the test.
-Unfortunately you cannot ask a smog tech what you require for your test without paying for a pre-test or taking the real test.
+Unfortunately you cannot ask a smog tech what you require for your test without paying for a pre-test or taking the real test as they rely on the computer for instruction.

-The filter's proximity to the engine and the fact it carries hot exhaust causes moisture to condense inside and rust it out.
+The filter's proximity to the engine and the fact it carries hot exhaust causes it rust and disintegrate.
 When this happens, a vacuum leak occurs.
-This so called false air and will have the opposite effect of introducing more oxygen to the combustion process and make the engine run poorly at a low vacuum level.
-False air can enter at any joint where there is a poor fit.
+This pathway for so called false-air to travel will have the opposite effect of introducing more oxygen to the combustion process and make the engine run poorly and at a low vacuum level.
+False-air can also enter at any joint where there is a poor fit between engine mounted components.

 The filters are still available although about $120-160 depending on the model year.

-The filter to EGR pipe joint must be properly sealed and so must the pipe to throttle body joint.
-Check the profile on bench BEFORE you try to attach them.
+The filter to EGR pipe joint must be properly sealed and so must the valve to throttle body joint.
+Check the mating surface profile on the bench BEFORE you try to attach them.
 Gaskets are hard to find but the originals are long lasting (see link at end of article for gasket p/n).
 The EGR fit has never been great (especially w/ after market exhausts) so I find a double gasket at the filter sometimes helps.

-The hardest system to test is the dual carbs version because it requires the valves be removed from the intake manifolds.
-For the smog test the tech only needs to attempt to close the throttle switch on the left carb.
-When he does, the rpms should drop indicating that the valve is open at idle.
+The hardest system to test before the 74 models were exempted were the dual carbs version because it required the EGR valves be removed from the intake manifolds.
+For the smog test the tech only needed to attempt to close the throttle switch on the left carb.
+When he did, the rpms dropped indicating that the valve was open at idle.
 In cold weather he may have to bypass the temperature switch to perform the test.
 Since all dual carb 72-74 models are exempt in CA you don't have to worry about this setup anymore.

 The mechanical setup on the later FI models is harder to test because the linkage must be disconnected and activated by hand.
 If the linkage is missing then the valve will be closed at all times.
 If the internal spring is missing then the valve will be open at all times especially if the linkage is missing.

 Adjusting the linkage is relatively easy: undo the 8mm locknuts and shorten the linkage until the idle drops.
 You will also notice that the vacuum level has dropped on your gauge.
-Lengthen the linkage until the vacuum level (seen with a gauge) increases to maximum and then tighten the locknuts.
-Follow Bentley's recommendation for the number of turns required to twist the linkage after the rpm drops.
-Bentley has different test instructions based on rpm but I find the vacuum gauge adjustment method to work best.
+Lengthen the linkage until the vacuum level (as seen with a gauge) increases to maximum and then tighten the locknuts.
+You can follow Bentley's recommendation for the number of turns required to twist the linkage after the rpm drops.
+Bentley has different test instructions based on rpm but I find the vacuum gauge adjustment method to work best and requires no memorization or look-up.

 There is a rubber valve inside the mechanical valve which can tear.
 Taking apart the valve is relatively straight forward but you will probably need to replace your broken unit with a viable spare from the junkyard.

 Opinion: I find the EGR valve lessens the engine performance.
 This is because as you leave idle, a large amount of exhaust is dumped into the intake which causes a slight hesitation.
 Thereafter, the mixture is diluted which reduces engine performance.
-I find the bus runs much better without it (EGR was not installed on the 79 CA models so it had obviously exceeded its usefulness).
+I find the bus runs much better without it (EGR was not installed on the 79 CA models highlighting its limited usefulness).

 You can find EGR filters at the follow vendors: